How to find the perfect lights for your balconies

 If you have bigger balconies, a single source of light is not enough.
 You need to ensure you are layering your lights.
 You can do it by fixing overhead lights for the ceiling, either a pendant light or recessed light, and then use a couple of wall sconces or lamps and use floor lamps to ensure the bottom third of the balcony is well-lit.

 For some light during the day, especially during winter, you can get dimmers to have soft ambient light that is just enough to be able to move around the space.

-If your balcony is a space for you to read and work, then the best option is to use cool white LED light bulbs as they provide a crisp and energising effect that is perfect for work.
-Take care to not mix LED lights with different colour temperatures in your balcony as that can be very off-putting and confusing to the eye.
+If your balcony is a space for you to read and work, then the best option is to use cool white LED light bulbs as they provide a crisp and energizing effect that is perfect for work.
+Take care to not mix LED lights with different color temperatures on your balcony as that can be very off-putting and confusing to the eye.

-Wall colour may not seem like too big of a deal initially but when picking up lights, you need to understand that lights and colours go hand-in-hand.
-If you have walls that are painted with warm and vibrant colours like yellow, warm white lights make the most sense to use there.
-If you have white walls or a lot of greens planted in your balcony, it is better to use cool white light bulbs in your fixtures.
+Wall color may not seem like too big of a deal initially but when picking up lights, you need to understand that lights and colors go hand-in-hand.
+If you have walls that are painted with warm and vibrant colors like yellow, warm white lights make the most sense to use there.
+If you have white walls or a lot of greens planted on your balcony, it is better to use cool white light bulbs in your fixtures.